charto/classy-mst/README.md

 - Less boilerplate.
 - `this`, `super` and inheritance work as you would expect.
 - No lock-in, easier to switch to other technology if needed.

+**Note**: old versions 1.x work with mobx-state-tree 2.x.
+Now the major versions are kept in sync.

 Contents
 ========